brain2pix/brain2pix/README.md

 <b>Main results -- FixedRF (test set):</b>

-inputs | reconstruction | ground truth
+fixed RFSimage | reconstruction | ground truth

 ![fixedRF_recons_of_all_frames_as_video_a](/additional_results/recons_fixed_of_all_frames_as_video_a.gif)